IRVLUTD/iTeach/README.md

 ### Overview

 In order for the user to label images on the move, there must be an application to facilitate it.
+The Root folder of the project to open is [IRVLImageLabelling](IRVLImageLabelling).

 * **Summon:** Bring up the most recent image taken in front of the user. drag the spheres on the edges of the frame to rotate it and drag the cubes on the corners to resize it.
 If the button is pressed again, the frame will be brought to the user's position without clearing existing labels.